MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasappcopilot.md

 4. On the **Properties** tab for the Copilot control, select **Edit** next to **Fields**.

-5. Select **Add field** and add the following fields for Copilot to answer questions for:
+5. Select **Add field** and add the **Property** field to the Copilot control.

-  - Property
-  - Real Estate Showings

-6. Select **Add**.

-7. Close the Data tab.
+6. Close the Data tab.

-*** Need help here... not sure how to make Copilot control work w/ the Real Estate Showing/Real Estate Property data.
+7. Rearrange the fields on the form as desired to make room for the Copilot control.
+You may choose to update the Form to display 1 column in the Form properties pane.

+8. Save and publish your app.

+Congratulations!
+You have added a Copilot control to your app.